-Figure 5-14 Percent of population change in five-year increments between 2016 and 2036 (Source: State of Maine Economist) Assuming the projected increase of 375 people over the 20-year period from 2016 to 2036, the town can expect an average increase of 19 people per year.
-With a current average household size of 2.3 people per household, d, 42 an estimated eight new units per year would be required to accommodate this growth.
-The town's high housing vacancy rate of 46% indicates that the existing housing stock may easily accommodate the relatively low rate of population growth that is projected.
-However, a majority of vacancies are seasonal homes and seasonal rentals which may not be available or affordable to potential incoming residents.
+Figure 5-15 Percent of population change in five-year increments between 2018 and 2038 (Source: State of Maine Economist) Assuming the projected increase of 501 people over the 20-year period from 2018 to 2038, the town can expect an average increase of 25 people per year.
+With a current average household size of 2.2 people per household,^{d,43} an estimated 11-12 new units per year would be required to accommodate this growth.
+The town's high housing vacancy rate of 44.3% indicates that the existing housing stock may easily accommodate the relatively low rate of population growth that is projected.44 However, a majority of vacancies are seasonal homes and seasonal rentals which may not be available or affordable to potential incoming residents.
 Although the town's population is expected to increase, the stagnant state population may have implications for the local labor force and tourism industry in Kennebunkport.
-Lower unemployment rates, fewer federal H2B visas for foreign seasonal workers, and the aging population will likely exacerbate worker shortage associated with the lack of population growth, particularly in the service and tourism industry. renter-occupied housing units.

-^d Average household size is based on a weighted average of the average household size of owner- and Age Maine ranks highest in the nation with respect to the share if its population over age 65.
+Lower unemployment rates, fewer federal H2B visas for foreign seasonal workers, and the aging population will likely exacerbate worker shortage associated with the lack of population growth, particularly in the service and tourism industry.
+KENNEBUNKPORT COMPREHENSIVE PLAN - VOLUME 2 ^d Average household size is based on a weighted average of the average household size of owner- and Age Maine ranks highest in the nation with respect to the share if its population over age 65.
 The future population will be an older population.
 Factors including lower birth rates, movement of younger populations out of state, and the aging baby boomer population will continue this trend.
-Figure 5-14 displays the age profile of York County in 2007, 2016, and the projected profile in 2036.
-Over the three decades, the share of the population ages 25-29 and 35-39 experience the least dramatic change, each hovering around 5% of the population.
-The cohort with the greatest percent of the population shifted from ages 45-49 in 2007 to 55-59 in 2016.
-By 2036, the 70-74-year-olds will be the largest cohort.
-In the county and the state, the total share of the population over age 65 is projected to increase from approximately 19% to just under 30% from 2016 to 2036.
-At the same time, the school age population (ages 0-19) in the county is projected to decline by 13% from 2016 to 2036, with the greatest decline (nearly 20%) occurring in the 15-19 age group.
+Figure 5-16 displays the age profile of York County in 2009, 2018, and the projected profile in 2038.
+The most dramatic change in the composition of the community over the next two decades is the increase of the population age 70 and older (Figure 5-17).